raul-matiu/FinalProject_ITF_ManualTesting/README.md

 * Cycle summary was created

 ## 1.6 Test Execution ##
-Test cases are executed on the created test Cycle summary: link\
+Test cases are executed on the created test Cycle summary: link

-Bugs have been created based on the failed tests.
-The complete bug reports can be found here: enter here bug titles
+Bugs have been created based on the failed tests.\
+The complete bug reports can be found here: ...enter here bug titles

 ## 1.7 Test Completion ##
 Exit criteria was evaluated and passed\
-The traceability matrix was generated and can be found here:  \
+The traceability matrix was generated and can be found here:

 ![Tracebility-matrix-PFI-2_PFI8](https://github.com/raul-matiu/FinalProject_ITF_ManualTesting/assets/112497081/76e47459-6ece-4485-9aa7-1677d1aa4499)

 ![Tracebility-matrix-detail-PFI-7_PFI-8](https://github.com/raul-matiu/FinalProject_ITF_ManualTesting/assets/112497081/e9ceb167-bff5-4183-ada3-1d37f48d6d16)